Domestic violence survivor: Missouri system saved me in my darkest moment

 In 2007, the Missouri Secretary of State’s office launched an address confidentiality program to help victims of domestic violence, rape, human trafficking and stalking.
 During the past decade, “Safe at Home” has helped about 4,000 Missouri victims, both women and men.

+“Safe at Home” conceals abuse victims’ private information from their assailants by rerouting their mail with a substitute address.
+The option gives survivors peace of mind when creating new public records and having their mail forwarded to their confidential addresses.

 One of the earliest participants was Carol Cromer.
+She was victimized by her ex-husband.
+When Cromer filed for divorce, he came unglued.
+He stalked her at work and set their home and cars on fire.
+He fired gunshots through the window of a home where she was staying.

 She recalls feeling alone, helpless and very scared.
 Cromer says she was about to “give up”.
 Then, her phone rang.

 Cromer describes that moment as if someone reached out, grabbed her hand and helped to pull her out of “the darkness”.
 The person on the other end of the line was someone from the “Safe at Home” program offering Cromer an opportunity that changed her life.